A couple looking at a computer in a kitchen setting.

 FHA Loans

 However, once you reach 20% equity in your home, you might find it beneficial to refinance into a conventional loan.
 Not only will this make removing your escrow account a possibility, but you’ll also no longer have to pay the FHA mortgage insurance premium, known as MIP.
-You’ll typically need to pay this kind of mortgage insurance throughout the life of the loan, regardless of how much equity you have in the home.
+You’ll typically need to pay this kind of mortgage insurance throughout the life of the loan, regardless of how much home equity you have.

 VA Loans

-Veterans Affairs (VA) loans are mortgages backed by the Department of Veterans Affairs.
+VA loans are mortgages backed by the Department of Veterans Affairs (VA).
 Although the VA doesn’t have a rule requiring these loans to have escrow accounts, lenders typically do.

 The escrow waiver requirements on VA loans are often similar to conventional loans.
 However, because one of the main benefits of a VA loan is getting a home with no required down payment, many borrowers might not have enough equity to qualify.